charlieroses/charlieroses/src/cs164/crypto/rsa.md

 You're probably expecting to see some clicky JS thing I scrambled together so you can get the instant gratification of a "right" or "wrong" answer.
+Tough luck.
 Instead, here are some more "situations" for you to think about and muddle over.

 The student can decrypt <code>E(H(m~B~), d~B~)</code> and tries to fool me.
 The student decrypts the hash and sends me <code>E(H(m~B~), d~S~)</code>.
 Would I be fooled into thinking Dr. Stuart sent me the message "Give S a 100" instead of "Give S a 90"?
+Why or why not?

+I contact the CA asking for Dr. Stuart's public key.
+The angry student, pretending to be the CA, sends me a message stating that Dr. Stuart's public key is <code>e~S~</code>.
+They figure that if they pretend to be the CA, I will believe that Dr. Stuart's public key is <code>e~S~</code> and then I'll believe that any message that can be decrypted with <code>e~S~</code> must have come from Dr. Stuart.
+Would this plan work?
 Why or why not?